Mouse Genomes Project

 The ability to manipulate the mouse genome, together with the wealth of disease models, inbred strains and genomic resources, makes the mouse the premier model organism for genetic approaches to mammalian biology.
 Over a century of mouse genetics has provided scores of inbred strains, spontaneous and engineered mutations, making the mouse unsurpassed as a model system for investigating human disease.
 Access to complete sequence of multiple inbred strains will add to these resources and will become a permanent foundation for a systems biology approach to phenotypic variation in the mouse.

 The Mouse Genomes Project uses next generation sequencing technologies to sequence the genomes of key laboratory mouse strains.
-We are releasing the raw sequence data, SNPs, short indels, structural variants, assembled chromosomes, and strains specific gene annotation under our data release policy.
+The project consists of two arms:

 |129P2/OlaHsd View||129S1/SvImJ View||129S5SvEvBrd View||A/J View|

 The sample accession codes are listed here.
 The sequence variation can be queried via our query tool.
 For bulk download, the sequencing reads are available in BAM format from our ftp site and the variations are available in VCF format on our ftp site.
 All of the variation data has been published and can be used without restriction.
 The primary citation for the resource is:

 - Mouse genomic variation and its effect on phenotypes and gene regulation.
 Keane TM, Goodstadt L, Danecek P, White MA, Wong K et al. Nature 2011;477;7364;289-94 PUBMED: 21921910; PMC: 3276836; DOI: 10.1038/nature10413

 We are producing de novo assembled reference genomes and strain specific gene annotation for 16 laboratory and wild derived strains: